My mission is to empower Queer and Trans folks with spiritual tools and techniques for personal transformation and healing in community.

 - Divorce / Separation / Conscious Uncoupling

-I grew up as an evangelical pastor’s kid, and spent my life training and preparing for spiritual leadership.
-I was ordained a priest in the Anglican tradition (Episcopalian), and although I’ve left institutional religion altogether, I wish them well.
+I grew up as an evangelical pastor’s kid, and spent my life training and preparing for spiritual leadership in the church.
+I was ordained a priest in the Anglican tradition (Episcopalian), and although I’ve washed my hands of institutional religion altogether, I wish them healing and wellness.
+And a note to anyone still in the Church: I urge you to educate yourself about the ongoing history of violence in the name of your Christ, and to do your part in dismantling the injustices of Christendom… to be crystal clear, it’s time for Christians to repent, reconcile, and make reparations.

-For what it’s worth, I have a Master’s of Divinity (University of Toronto), and I served in religious leadership for over a decade.
-As a survivor of “reparative therapy”, ie: the ex-gay movement, I talk openly about my personal experience of suicidality, bipolar disorder, and psychosis in the aftermath of religious abuse.
-Some parts of my life story were featured as the subject of a 2018 CBC Documentary series, Devout+Out.
+For what it’s worth, I have a Master’s of Divinity (University of Toronto), and served in religious leadership for over a decade.
+As a survivor of “conversion therapy”, ie: the ex-gay movement, I talk openly about my personal experience of suicidality, bipolar, and psychosis in the aftermath of religious abuse.
+Some parts of my pre-transition life story were featured as the subject of a 2018 CBC Documentary series, Devout+Out.
 The documentary is still available to stream on YouTube or CBC, but a lot has changed since then!

-I had a soul-crushing emotional and psychological breakdown in 2018, which took my journey of spiritual awakening into uncharted territory, and was a catalyst in my gender transition.
+I went through a soul-crushing, emotional and psychological breakdown in 2018, which took my journey of spiritual awakening into uncharted territory, and was a major catalyst in my transition.
+I have been diving deeper and climbing higher ever since.

 What do I mean by “Queer Spirituality”?